MLB celebrates Jackie Robinson, calls for justice continue - WHIZ News

 “My prayer is just that we can continue to, even though we’re going through some dark times, at the end of this, we’re better for it.
 That’s my continued prayer.”

 Boone was emotional throughout the briefing, saying he had spent the previous hour talking to Yankees players about protests in recent days.
-New York was off Thursday and has not opted out of any games, and Boone said the team planned to play its doubleheader Friday against the Mets as scheduled.
+New York was off Thursday and has not opted out of any games.

-Boone also said he will donate his paycheck Friday to The Players Alliance, a group of more than 100 current and former Black major leaguers working to combat racial injustice.
+Boone and San Francisco Giants manager Gabe Kapler also said they will donate their Friday salary to The Players Alliance, a group of more than 100 current and former Black major leaguers working to combat racial injustice.
 The Players Alliance made a video tribute on social media thanking Robinson that included past and present Black MLB players like Mookie Betts, Curtis Granderson, David Price, Jason Heyward, Torii Hunter, Ryan Howard and Prince Fielder.

-“It’s always good to see people communicate their heart, and we’ve seen a lot of that,” Boone said before walking away.
+Pittsburgh Pirates first baseman Josh Bell, who is Black, was among the players who also donated their Friday salary to The Players Alliance.

+“I feel like this past week, things have definitely escalated, people have talked and done what they can try to do to push that needle forward,” Bell said.

 The decision by several teams not to play Wednesday and Thursday night were in response to the shooting by police of 29-year-old Jacob Blake, a Black man, in Wisconsin over the weekend.
 MLB let teams decide whether they would play or not.
 Some games were postponed while others went on.